lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 Use a label to name an address to be used for jumps/branches.
 Also, use a label to define the interrupt vector address.
-That label can then be used in the .data-ram section to refer to the interrupt vector address.
+That label can then be used in the .data section to refer to the interrupt vector address.
 ```